 In respect to human-related threats, NAFO is an international fisheries management organization with a remit to ensure the long-term conservation and sustainable use of the fishery resources in its Convention Area and, in so doing, to safeguard the marine ecosystems in which these resources are found.
 As a result, the harmful effects of plastic debris, particularly discarded fishing gears, is a cause for concern.
-NAFO has implemented measures (Articles 13.10 to 13.14 of NAFO's Conservation and Enforcement Measures) requiring vessels to make efforts to retrieve lost gears and report any which cannot be recovered to the Secretariat.
+NAFO has implemented measures (Articles 13.11 to 13.14 of NAFO's Conservation and Enforcement Measures) requiring vessels to report occurrences of lost fishing gear and make efforts to retrieve lost gears and provide any updates to the Secretariat.
+These measures outline basic protocol when the gears are entangled, lost or abandoned.
+Fishing masters are required to immediately report the incident, indicating the location and the circumstances to the flag State Contacting Party.
+The fishing masters must also include in the report their efforts in retrieving the fishing gear.
+Contracting Parties are required to notify the NAFO Secretariat about the incident.
+The Secretariat posts the information on the secure part of the NAFO website.

-NAFO has implemented an "ecosystem approach to fisheries management" in support of UN General Assembly Resolution 61/105, under which consideration is given to activities, other than fishing, which may impact upon commercial fish stocks of the northwest Atlantic.
-In 2013, NAFO's Scientific Council made some steps to consider the impact of microplastics, however these were judged to be of minor significance at present, relative to other anthropogenic impacts.
+NAFO has implemented an ecosystem approach to fisheries management in support of UN General Assembly Resolution 61/105, under which consideration is given to activities, other than fishing, which may impact upon commercial fish stocks of the northwest Atlantic.

-XV.
+XVI.
 Coordination and cooperation

-NAFO cooperates in general with UN and FAO and their consultative processes (e.g. CWP, ASFA, FIRMS, COFI), Regional Fishery Body Secretariats Network (RSN), other RFMO meetings in an observer capacity, conducts joint scientific Symposia and has recently established a joint working group with its sister organization, Northeast Atlantic Fisheries Commission (NEAFC) on data management.
+NAFO cooperates in general with UN and FAO and their consultative processes (e.g. CWP, ASFA, FIRMS, COFI), Regional Fishery Body Secretariats Network (RSN), other RFMO meetings in an observer capacity, conducts joint scientific Symposia and has recently established a joint working group the Northeast Atlantic Fisheries Commission (NEAFC) on data management.

-NAFO has agreed to be a partner to the GEF-funded five-year ABNJ Deep Sea Fisheries Project, expected to begin later in 2022, with a significant in-kind contribution over the course of this initiative.
+NAFO has agreed to be a partner to the GEF-funded five-year ABNJ Deep Sea Fisheries Project, beginning in 2023, with a significant in-kind contribution over the course of this initiative.
 NAFO was a partner in the preceding ABNJ Deep Seas Project, led by FAO and UNEP-WCMC, which ended in 2019, also with a significant in-kind contribution over the course of that initiative NAFO has also been exploring mechanisms for dialogue and engagement with other international organizations that may have interests in the northwest Atlantic.
 NAFO has also been involved, in an observer capacity, in the discussions under UNCLOS to develop an internationally legally binding agreement on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction (BBNJ) and participates in the Informal Consultations under the UN Fish Stocks Agreement organized by the UN Division for Ocean Affairs and the Law of the SEA (UN-DOALOS).